-11:58am PT by Michael O'Connell, Pamela McClintock
+11:58am PT by Mikey O'Connell, Pamela McClintock

 Skydance Productions Developing 'Three Days of the Condor' Remake for TV (Exclusive)